kg583/music_disc/README.md

 ## What does this do?

-`music_disc` enables datapacks to add up to 20 custom items which are entirely unobtainable in Survival, so that they may be used freely in crafting recipes.
+`music_disc` enables datapacks to add up to 20 custom items which are entirely unobtainable and without side-effects in Survival, so that they may be used freely in crafting recipes.

 ## Why would I need this?